World Food Programme: Climate change

+Climate change is a large contributor to food insecurity because it increases droughts and floods, reducing agricultural productivity with damage to crops.
 WFP provided cash to vulnerable groups ahead of torrential rains in Bangladesh in July 2019.
 Its response to Hurricane Dorian in the Bahamas in September 2019 was assisted by a regional office in Barbados, which had been set up the previous year to enable better disaster preparedness and response.
 In advance of Dorian, WFP deployed technical experts in food security, logistics and emergency telecommunication to support a rapid needs assessment.
 Assessment teams also conducted an initial aerial reconnaissance mission with the aim to put teams on the ground as soon as possible.

 Nutrition

 A child holds a WFP supplementary, specialized food to treat malnutrition among children, at a WFP-supported nutrition clinic in Yemen.
 Photo: WFP/Issa-Al-Raghi.

 WFP works with governments, other UN agencies, NGOs and the private sector, increasing food security, supporting nutrition interventions, policies and programmes, that include school meals and food fortification.